-In this section, we will walk you through how to configure multiple node pools for a Konvoy cluster.
-Node pools allow the cluster administrator to use different configurations for different sets of worker nodes in an heterogeneous environment.
+In this section, you will learn how to configure multiple node pools for a Konvoy cluster.
+Node pools allow the cluster administrator to use different configurations for different sets of worker nodes in a heterogeneous environment.

 Configure multiple node pools for an on-premise cluster

-We will use a concrete example to walk you through how to configure multiple node pools for an on-premise Konvoy cluster.
+The following example will show you how to configure multiple node pools for an on-premise Konvoy cluster.

-Assuming that the cluster administrator wants to have a dedicated host for the monitoring pipeline (i.e., Prometheus) because it is very critical to the entire cluster and should not be interfered by any other pods.
+Assume that the cluster administrator wants to have a dedicated host for the monitoring pipeline (such as Prometheus), because it is very critical to the entire cluster and should not be interfered with by any other pods.

-Since this is an on-premise deployment, you need to specify the Ansible inventory file (i.e.,
+Since this is an on-premise deployment, you need to specify the Ansible inventory file (such as

 control-plane: hosts: 10.0.194.142: ansible_host: 10.0.194.142 10.0.198.130: ansible_host: 10.0.198.130 10.0.200.148: ansible_host: 10.0.200.148 node: hosts: 10.0.130.168: ansible_host: 10.0.130.168 node_pool: worker 10.0.133.221: ansible_host: 10.0.133.221 node_pool: worker 10.0.139.120: ansible_host: 10.0.139.120 node_pool: worker 10.0.131.62: ansible_host: 10.0.131.62 node_pool: monitoring all: vars: version: v1beta1 order: sorted ansible_user: "centos" ansible_port: 22